markstanl/markstanl/README.md

 # 👋 Hey, I'm @markstanl
 🎓 - I'm a junior at UW-Madison studying cs, math, and philosophy
 💻 - Currently, I'm doing CV research
-🧠 - I'm currently taking the deep learning coursera course
+🧠 - I'm loving my nlp course
 📆 - In the future, I wish to hone in on some nlp tasks
 📖 - Off the computer, I play the euphonium and enjoy rock climbing